DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ### LogIn/LogOut

-* In order for a user to be able to create, read, edit and delete bookings, the user will need to log into the App using their username and password.
+* In order for a user to be able to create, read, edit and delete bookings, the user will need to <br/>log into the App using their username and password.
 * LogIn/LogOut is based upon the Django's built-in authentication system.
 * When the user logs in, the Home Page will appear to the user.
 * When the user logs out, the user will get a success message to confirm.